chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 Before you install XL Deploy, ensure that you meet the [prerequisites](/xl-deploy/concept/requirements-for-installing-xl-deploy.html).

-**Tip:** If you want to install XL Deploy as a daemon or service, refer to [Install XL Deploy as a service](install-xl-deploy-as-a-service.html).
-If you are upgrading a previously installed version of XL Deploy, refer to [Upgrade XL Deploy](upgrade-xl-deploy.html).
+**Tip:** If you want to install XL Deploy as a daemon or service, refer to [Install XL Deploy as a service](/xl-deploy/how-to/install-xl-deploy-as-a-service.html).
+If you are upgrading a previously installed version of XL Deploy, refer to [Upgrade XL Deploy](/xl-deploy/how-to/upgrade-xl-deploy.html).

 ## Install XL Deploy using the installer

+You can use the installer to install XL Deploy on:

+* Microsoft Windows
+* Mac OS X

-You can use the installer to install XL Deploy on Microsoft Windows or Mac OS X. The installer includes an optional demo environment that you can use to get started with XL Deploy.
+The installer includes an optional demo environment that you can use to get started with XL Deploy.

 To install XL Deploy: